i-dot-ai/i-dot-ai-utilities/src/i_dot_ai_utilities/file_store/README.md

 - `IAI_FS_DATA_DIR: str - default="app_data"`: The directory in S3/minio to store your data,
 this is used to restrict user access to the root of a bucket

-This package further uses the bundled logging library within this package.
-For this, please set the following environment var:

-- `APP_NAME: str`: The application name to push the logs under

 <br>

 ***